sbustamante/CosmicVoidsPaper/RefereeResponse.md

     - We have added a clearer explanation of the ridge removing procedure (3rd paragraph of subsec.
 3.3).

 4. **In Fig. 6, I only see a clear ridge in FA at r~r_eff in a few cases. the sentence in Sect.
 5.5 "The  difference between the radius where the density ridge is reached ([r/]reff = 3) and the radius of the  FA ridge ([r/]reff = 1 ) ..." implies that I should see a ridge in FA at r~r_eff.
 Is this because the ridge is actually a 2D surface that is spherically averaged?
 It would be helpful to point this (or any  other reasons) out.
 Also, the statement "This makes the FA ridge a reasonable boundary for voids compared  to the traditional definition that puts the boundary at the density ridge" implies (perhaps  unintentionally) that the FA ridge is a superior marker of the edge of a void than a density ridge.
 It is  a physically different sort of ridge, and I agree that it is reasonable, but I do not see why it should  be superior.**

+    Response:
+    - We now talk about "maxima" instead of "ridge" in the TA profiles.
+We have also removed the references of the TA as a "superior" characterization.

 5. **I am not convinced that the "tiny white bubbles located inside